 In V-shaped ball valves, The hole in the ball or the valve seat has a “V” shaped profile.
 This design offers more precise control of the flow rate.

-Soft Seat Design
+Soft Seat Ball Valve Design

-- Thermoplastic or Elastomeric seats are inserted in a metallic holder (seat ring) to provide soft seating action
+- Thermoplastic or Elastomeric seats are inserted in a metallic holder (seat ring) to provide soft seating action in a ball valve

-- Provide good sealing ability
+- Provide a good sealing ability

 - Lower in cost than metal seated valves